Yumna-Hamdy/myPortfolio/content/project/example/index.md

 ---
 title: AI-Based Communication Tool for High-Functioning Autistic Children
 summary: A tool can be used by autistic individuals to ease their social communication, through which deep learning and game development are used.
+(Gained 21st position out of 183 teams in Dell envision the future competition for graduation projects)
 tags:
   - Deep Learning
 date: '2022-08-2023-06'